containers/podman/docs/source/markdown/podman-container-inspect.1.md

 Instead of providing the container name or ID, use the last created container.
 If you use methods other than Podman to run containers such as CRI-O, the last started container could be from either of those methods.

-(This option is not available with the remote Podman client.)
+(This option is not available with the remote Podman client, including Mac and Windows (excluding WSL2) machines.)

 #### **--size**, **-s**